Outgoing Enel CEO steps down from Endesa board

-May 11 (Reuters) - The outgoing chief executive of Italian energy giant Enel ENEI.MI is leaving the board of Enel's Spanish unit Endesa ELE.MC.
+May 11 (Reuters) - The outgoing chief executive of Italian energy giant Enel ENEI.MI, Francesco Starace, is leaving the board of Enel's Spanish unit Endesa ELE.MC.

 The resignation comes "as a result of the end of his term as Director of Enel," Endesa said on Thursday.
 Starace was Vice Chairman of Endesa's board.